When it comes to getting the greatest gaming experience for your PS4, the best gaming TVs play an important role.

 - 1 A Gaming TV Guide for all modern consoles

-- 4 The best 4K and OLED TVs for gaming
+- 6 The best OLED TV for gaming

 Buying the best TV for console gaming